 It was then replaced again, before being removed for a third time at the end of June last year.

-Pentagon spokeswoman Sabrina Singh insisted it was “still a success”, pointing out that a total of 9,000 tonnes of humanitarian aid were moved into Gaza using it over the 12 days it was operable.
+Then Pentagon spokeswoman Sabrina Singh insisted it was “still a success”, however, pointing out that a total of 9,000 tonnes of humanitarian aid were moved into Gaza using it over the course of those 12 days.